You are here

 A factor for inability to obtain appropriate clinical management for the disease or injury that the SOP is about is routinely included in SOPs.
 This is a type of clinical worsening factor, so the conditions for clinical worsening (see above) need to be met.
 It can apply if appropriate clinical management (for the standards and knowledge of the time) for an existing disease or injury could not be obtained and this led to a permanent worsening of the disease or injury.

 A factor for inability to obtain appropriate clinical management has been included in nearly every SOP made to date, with a few exceptions (e.g. sudden unexplained death).
 The inclusion of this factor does not necessarily mean that there is or was contemporary treatment available that could alter the natural course of the disease or injury.
 The circumstances in each case need to be considered on their merits.

 For more information on this subject see Advisory note 7 of 1999 in the Compensation and Support Reference Library in CLIK.

 Many SOP factors contain terms or phrases that are defined (elsewhere) in the SOP.
 For example, the SOP for osteoarthritis contains a factor for "having trauma to the affected joint before the clinical onset of osteoarthritis in that joint".
 The phrase "trauma to the affected joint" is defined in that SOP and has the meaning (and only the meaning) given by that definition.

-The procedure to interpret a SOP factor that has an associated definition, is to substitute the words of the definition into the factor: For example, the SOP for plantar fasciitis has a factor for:
+The procedure to interpret a SOP factor that has an associated definition, is, in effect, to substitute the words of the definition into the factor: For example, the SOP for plantar fasciitis has a factor for:

 ‘having an acquired biomechanical abnormality involving the affected foot before the clinical onset of plantar fasciitis’